jomibg/ReducingSugars/README.md

 # ReducingSugars
-Example of a chemistry lab report using R markdown
+Example of a chemistry lab report written using R markdown